PrernaShishodia/SQL-Excel_dashboard_project/README.md

-🍕 #Pizza Sales Dashboard Analysis ( Interactive Dashboard creation using SQL & MS Excel)
+ #Pizza Sales Dashboard Analysis ( Interactive Dashboard creation using SQL & MS Excel)

 🎯 ## Project Objective :
 The objective of this project is to perform detailed sales analysis of a pizza restaurant using SQL and Excel, uncover insights on sales performance, and create an interactive dashboard to visualize key metrics.

 📊 ## Dataset Used :
 Dataset:
-Contains detailed order-level data, including:
+Contains detailed order-level data, including:🍕
 Order ID
 Pizza Name, Category, and Size
 Quantity, Price